Week A

 However, the benefit of the scheme being offered by the school is that a replacement device is provided should a device need to be sent away for repair.
 This ensures continuity of provision and education.
 Furthermore, there is no additional cost for repair and this covers a 3-year period for accidental damage (including liquid) and theft.
 By purchasing through a scheme such as this, you can save over £100 on the package.

 We will not be able to provide tech support or warranty cover for non-scheme devices.
-Other device types, e.g. Chromebooks, may not be fully compatible with all tools, may not have sufficient battery power to last the day and because they often work in different ways we could not expect staff to be able to understand the different problems a student may face in the classroom.
+Other device types, e.g. Chromebooks, may not be fully compatible with all tools, may not have sufficient battery power to last the day and, because they often work in different ways, we cannot expect staff to be able to understand the different problems a student may face in the classroom.
 For example, if a student is struggling to connect to the WiFi during a lesson, there will be issues trying to find the settings for that particular device and the different routes associated with that device’s operating system.
 Experiences from other schools where different types of devices have been used, have found that learning starts to focus around the technology and learning time is impacted by trouble-shooting from a range of operating systems and setting-types.

 The portal provides a comparison of the cost for this scheme compared to like-for-like for a 'high street purchase'.
 The difference in costs between paying for the device in one payment and paying for it over a period of time reflects the programme costs associated with running the scheme and collection of direct debits.